RatJuggler/advent-of-code/2020/README.md

 ##### Day 2: Password Philosophy
 Some simple parsing and checks, but I spent longer refactoring to produce generic code usable for both parts of the problem.
 It's very Java with a factory 🤦.

+##### Day 3: Toboggan Trajectory
+So fairly straightforward simulation except my solution on part 2 was incorrect at first because I was calculating the product as an int and not a long.